 Whales inspire better blade designs

-The bumps on a whale’s fins inspire a new line of green-tech blades for turbines, fans, and maybe the home.
+The bumps on a humpback's fins inspire a new line of green-tech blades for turbines, fans, and maybe the home.

 But when the shop manager produced a photograph that showed the leading edge of the long fins was indeed serrated like the teeth on a saw, Dr. Fish was intrigued and decided to investigate.